Let's Get Married (1960 film): Production

 The film was based on a novel by Ken Taylor called Confessions about a single model who discovers she is pregnant.
 Warwick bought the rights and turned it into a musical comedy.
+It was one of several low budget films Warwick made with Anthony Newley and Anne Aubrey.

 The film was shot at MGM British Studios in Elstree with sets designed by the art director Ken Adam.
 It was known as Confessions and made by Viceroy Films which had links to Warwick Films.
 Filming started 26 October 1959.

 Reception

 Kine Weekly reported it "was doing extremely well" at the box office.

 Critical reception

 The Monthly Film Bulletin wrote: "After an amusing hospital scene, what might have been a charming, romantic little fable declines into slapstick and weak jokes.
 Some of the fooling displays imagination, but too often it is just a case of characters grimacing, falling, spraying each other with water – not to mention all manner of tasteless variations on the hardly uproarious theme of unmarried motherhood.
 Anthony Newley, giving a broader performance than usual, is given songs to sing, regardless of their relevance to the story.
 Lionel Jeffries provides yet another of his impressive caricatures.
 Like Newley, he awaits better material."

 Variety wrote: "Neither Newley nor the rest of the cast can do much with the grim dialog and erratic situations. ...
 This corny setup blends uneasily with slapstick that is crashed home whenever the plot is sagging plus with two or three songs brought in extraneously and not very well put over.
 In fact, so many different styles have created a flat hodge-podge faced instead of the lighthearted lark that was obviously expected."